 The magazine is 100% polymer.
 It feels solid in your hand but has a lot more moving parts than your average HK416A5 magazine.

-The magazine has a pulldown slider in the windowed area of the magazine and that allows you to pull down the follower and makes it much easier to load the .22 rounds into the magazine.
+The magazine has a pull-down slider in the windowed area, which allows you to pull down the follower and makes it much easier to load .22 rounds into the magazine.

 The right side of the magazine has 8 Torx screws that hold the magazine together.
 This side of the magazine isn't very aesthetically pleasing but it's a very minimal issue if you can even call it an issue at all.

-The magazine does feature last round bolt hold open.
-If you insert the magazine empty and rack the slide it will also hold the bolt to the rear.
+The magazine does feature a last-round bolt hold open.
+If you insert the magazine empty and rack the charging handle, it will also keep the bolt to the rear.

 Bolt Catch/Release

-So this is a rather disappointing section of the HK416 22 review.
+So this is a rather disappointing section of this HK416 22 review.

 The bolt catch on this gun is simply cosmetic.
-That’s extremely disappointing because there is no way to lock the bolt back or release the bolt without the magazine.
+That's extremely disappointing because there is no way to lock or release the bolt without the magazine.

-This basic functionality is available on nearly every gun and any caliber.
-So to me, the fact this gun doesn’t have a functional bolt catch or release is a huge swing and a miss on HK and Umarex’s part.
+This basic functionality is available on nearly every gun, regardless of caliber.
+So to me, the fact that this gun doesn't have a functional bolt catch or release is a giant swing and a miss on HK and Umarex's part.

-This alone is going to cost this review a full point during the evaluation.
+This alone is going to cost this review a whole point during the evaluation.

-I for one use the bolt hold open as an additional safety mechanism when transporting my rifles or leaving the range.
+I use the bolt hold open as an additional safety mechanism when transporting my rifles or leaving the range.

 Trigger